How to Create Groups in Active Directory?

 2. Select Properties > Security tab.

-3. Add your group and configure the appropriate permission level (Read, Write, Full Control).
+3. Add the group and configure access: Read, Write, or Full Control.

 Security tab - group permissions